168 (number): Mathematics

-On the other hand, 168 is one more than the third member of the fourth chain of nearly doubled primes of the first kind {41, 83, 167}, where 167 represents the thirty-ninth prime (with 39 × 2 = 78).
-The smallest such chain is {2, 5, 11, 23, 47}.

-Eisenstein series

-168 is also coefficient four in the expansion of Eisenstein series $E_{2}$, which also includes 144 and 96 (or 48 × 2) as the fifth and third coefficients, respectively — these have a sum of 240, which follows 144 and 187 in the list of successive composites $A(n + 1) = A(n)$;^{cf.} the latter holds a sum-of-divisors of 216 = 6^{3}, which is the 168th composite number.
+168 is a Dedekind number, and an idoneal numbers, and a Cunningham number.

 Abstract algebra

-168 is the number of maximal chains in the Bruhat order of symmetric group $\mathrm {S}_4,$ which is the largest solvable symmetric group with a total of $4! = 24$ elements.

-168 is the order of the second smallest nonabelian simple group $\mathrm {PSL}(2,7).$ From Hurwitz's automorphisms theorem, 168 is the maximum possible number of automorphisms of a genus 3 Riemann surface, this maximum being achieved by the Klein quartic, whose symmetry group is $\mathrm {PSL}(2,7)$; the Fano plane, isomorphic to the Klein group, has 168 symmetries.
+168 is the order of the second smallest nonabelian simple group $\mathrm {PSL}(2,7).$ From Hurwitz's automorphisms theorem, 168 is the maximum possible number of automorphisms of a genus 3 Riemann surface, this maximum being achieved by the Klein quartic, whose symmetry group is $\mathrm {PSL}(2,7)$.

 In other fields

 Numerology

 Some Chinese consider 168 a lucky number, because 一六八 ("168") Mandarin yīliùbā is roughly homophonous with the phrase "一路發" Mandarin yīlùfā which means "fortune all the way", or, as the United States Mint claims, "Prosperity Forever".